 All in all, this is an excellent UAV for aspiring pilots and aerial photographers/videographers.

 Its camera can take 16 megapixel still photos and 1080p videos at 60FPS, with a redesigned lens that produces less image distortion.
 The quadcopter also relays an FPV feed to the 5.5 inch screen on your controller, so there’s no need to buy an additional monitor or goggles.

 The Blade Chroma is one of my favorite drones on this list, mainly because it offers a 30 minute flight time (much longer than most drones).

-It’s also one of the more affordable quadcopters with a drone camera that shoots 4K video, which is quickly becoming the standard for aerial photos and videos.
+It’s also one of the more affordable quadcopters that shoots 4K video, which is quickly becoming the standard for aerial photos and videos.
 And like the Yuneec Q500 and Q500+, its controller has a built-in screen for reading flight telemetry data (like battery life) and getting a first person view of your drone.